 Where do sessions take place?

-Our RBT will choose a space to start the session based upon your wishes, child interest and their own assessment of where they can be most successful to accomplish the goals of the day.
+Our RBT will choose a space to start the session based on your wishes, the child’s interest, and their own assessment of where they can be most successful to accomplish the goals of the day.

 It is the job of our RBT to team up with the caregivers to accommodate therapy in a manner that works well for your whole family.
 Some of the challenges that may need to be addressed are:

-- Finding a distraction free setting where your child can be attentive.
+- Find a distraction-free setting where your child can be attentive.

 - Finding a place for siblings to hang out while the session is going on.